Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

 The issue with this block API is that it is wildly unsafe to call from unverified C code.
-First, it requires clients to maintain a block-sized buffer, that once full must be emptied via a call to \li+update_block+.
-This entails non-trivial modulo-arithmetic computations and pointer manipulations, which are error-prone~\cite{mouha2018finding}.
-Second, clients can very easily violate the state machine.
-For instance, when extracting an intermediary hash, clients must remember to \emph{copy} the internal hash state, call the sequence \li+update_last+ / \li+finish+ on the copy, free that copy, and only then resume feeding more data into the original hash state.
-Third, algorithms exhibit subtle differences: for instance, Blake2 must not receive empty data for \li+update_last+, while SHA2 is absolutely fine.
+First, it requires clients to maintain a block-sized buffer that, once full, must be emptied via a call to \li`update_block`.
+This entails non-trivial modulo-arithmetic computations and pointer manipulations, which are error-prone~\cite{mouha2018finding,sha3-bug}.
+Second, clients can easily violate the state machine.
+For instance, when extracting an intermediary hash, clients must remember to \li`copy` the internal hash state, call the sequence \li`update_last` and \li`finish` on the copy, free that copy, and only then resume feeding more data into the original hash state.
+Third, algorithms exhibit subtle differences: for instance, Blake2 must not receive empty data for \li`update_last`, while SHA2 does not suffer from this restriction.
 In short, the block API is error-prone, confusing, and is likely to result in programmer mistakes.

 We thus wish to take all of the block-based algorithms, and devise a way to wrap their respective block APIs into a uniform, safe API that eliminates all of the pitfalls above.
 We dub this safe API the streaming API (\fref{safe-machine}): it has a degenerate state machine with a single state; it performs buffer management under the hood; it hides the differences between algorithms; and performs necessary copies as-needed when a digest needs to be extracted.